| Ujjain

 came into being.
 Most of the temples of Ujjain were constructed during

+this period.
 It was during this time that Ujjain became the meeting ground of

 painters of the Poona and Kangra styles.
 The impact of the two different